-This was the British amphibious seizure of the Italian port of Termoli on the Adriatic Sea coast (1/8 October 1943).
+'Devon' was the British amphibious seizure of the Italian port of Termoli on the west coast of the Adriatic Sea (1/8 October 1943).

 The plan was created within the context of the need of General the Hon.
 Harold Alexander’s Allied 15th Army Group to break through the defensive positions of Generaloberst Heinrich-Gottfried von Vietinghoff-Scheel’s 10th Army extending across Italy between a point to the south of Naples on the west coast and Termoli on the east coast.
 The Allied line was held by Lieutenant General Mark W. Clark’s US 5th Army in the west, where the successful 'Avalanche' landings at Salerno had been undertaken three weeks earlier, and General Sir Bernard Montgomery’s British 8th Army in the east, where Foggia had been taken on 27 September.

 Montgomery now planned that with the left flank of his army and its lines of communication shielded by Lieutenant General C. W. Allfrey’s V Corps (Major General G. C. Bucknall’s 5th Division, Major General D. Russell’s Indian 8th Division and Major General E. E. Downs’s 1st Airborne Division), 'Devon' would be run by Lieutenant General M. C. Dempsey’s XIII Corps with Major General V. Evelegh’s 78th Division, Brigadier C. Vokes’s Canadian 1st Division (with attached army tank brigade) and Brigadier J. C. Currie’s 4th Armoured Brigade, with the 5th Division in reserve at Potenza.
 The corps was already well forward, with the 78th Division on the right, the Canadian 1st Division on the left and the 4th Armoured Brigade between and ahead of them as its probed to the north from Foggia.